EnigmaCurry/blog.rymcg.tech/content/blog/pfsense/01-pfsense.md

 your pfsense router.

 So, in addition to the H3, you will need a switch too.
-The one we will be testing is the `Sodola 9 Port 2.5G Smart Web Etherne Switch`, and the same underlying hardware is also [available as many vendored variants](https://www.youtube.com/watch?v=QgLU-HT1E64).
+The one we will be testing is the `Sodola 9 Port 2.5G Smart Web Ethernet Switch`, and the same underlying hardware is also [available as many vendored variants](https://www.youtube.com/watch?v=QgLU-HT1E64).

 Among the many favorable features of the Sodola, most notable for our application is the support for:

- * VLANs
+ * Eight 2.5Gb ethernet ports
- * Link aggregation
+ * VLAN support
+ * Dual-port link aggregation, for 5Gb toal bandwidth back to pfsense

-VLANs will allow to host several virtual networks through the home, while going over the same copper wire. and Link aggregation will allow us to combine two 2.5Gb links into one bonded 5Gb link, giving us extra speed to route things on the lan side (but the WAN is still limited to its single 2.5Gb interface).
+VLANs will allow to host several virtual networks through the home, while going over the same copper wire.
+Link aggregation will allow us to combine two 2.5Gb links into one bigger 5Gb link, giving us extra speed to route things on the lan side (but the WAN is still limited by its single 2.5Gb interface).

 ## Install pfsense